codekiln/django-react-chat/django_react_chat_example_project/README.md

 An example project showing a chat app with Django Channels, Webpack, React and Docker.

+## Status:
+You are on the development branch for the [Web Reason Apollo](https://github.com/codekiln/django-react-chat/milestone/2) milestone, which is in development.
+For the stable version of the app, please check out `master`.
+NOTE: the old version of the app is still available by logging in and clicking on `Old Chat App` in the header.

 ## Assumptions
 1. Unix shell commands are given below.